I love teachers! (And not just because I used to be one.)

 Blobfish Coloring Sheet – color the heroic main character however you wish!
 (All ages)

-Fluffy slime recipe – make a batch of blobby slime that’s a similar color and texture to a real blobfish!
+Fluffy slime recipe – make a batch of blobby slime that’s a similar color and texture to a real blobfish out of water!
 (Ages 5+ or with adult supervision)

 Blobfish Video – This SciShow Kids episode explains why the blobfish’s blobby shape actually helps it survive!
 Learn more about the “World’s Ugliest Animal” in this kid-friendly 3-minute video.